 Get a glimpse of the landscape, watch our video of the Train ride at the beginning of this post.
 Do not miss below-listed attractions in and around Visakhapatnam.
 Plan your travel accordingly & make the most of it.

 Kartiki Waterfall & Dumbriguda Waterfall

 Watch our video find seasonal beautiful waterfalls en route, by the Borra Caves, and near Araku Valley town to explore.
 Kartiki Waterfall is near Borra Caves and the Dumbriguda waterfall is near the Araku Valley town.

 Recommend you to read following travel blog on places to visit in Araku Valley.

 - Araku Coffee Chocolates.

 - Araku Tribal Museum.

-Read Places to Visit at Visakhapatnam.
+Read following travel blog on places to Visit at Visakhapatnam.